 Dartmouth Digital Commons Citation

 Shinohara, Moritsugu; Thornalley, P J.; Giardino, Ida; Beisswenger, Paul; Thorpe, Suzanne R.; Onorato, Joelle; and Brownlee, Michael, "Overexpression of Glyoxalase-I in Bovine Endothelial Cells Inhibits Intracellular Advanced Glycation Endproduct Formation and prevents hyperglycemia-induced increases in macromolecular endocytosis."
 (1998).
-Open Dartmouth: Peer-reviewed articles by Dartmouth faculty.
+Open Dartmouth: Published works by Dartmouth faculty.
 3626.